learn-co-curriculum/dsc-k-means-clustering/README.md

 * Demonstrate an understanding of how the K-means Clustering algorithm works
 * Perform K-means Clustering with scikit-learn and interpret the results
-* Use metrics such as Calinski Harabaz Score (Variance Ratios) to determine the optimal value for k
+* Use metrics such as Calinski Harabasz Score (Variance Ratios) to determine the optimal value for k

 ## Clustering